• Skip to primary navigation

 This lime drizzle cake with a soft and light lime sponge and sharp and zesty lime drizzle is a great recipe for using up a glut of limes.
 Delicious for afternoon tea, picnics and bake sales, it also makes a delicious light summer dessert served with fresh raspberries.

-side view of lime drizzle cake on a wire rack, with 3 slices cut
+Side view of the lime drizzle cake with a slice cut off the end.

 Jump to: